darena-solutions/bluebuttonpro-public/docs/source/azure-api-linking.rst

    FHIR server.
 Once again, we recommend setting this value to be something that represents your organization.
    As an example, if your organization was named Good Health Clinic, you may want your display name to be **good-health-clinic**.
 Using this value, your FHIR server is now located on https://api.bluebuttonpro.com/good-health-clinic.
    You can make regular FHIR calls at this location.
-However, with Azure FHIR servers, this is very limited.
+However, with Azure FHIR servers, there are some differences and limitations when compared to BlueButtonPRO FHIR servers.
 Please review :ref:`azure-api-linking-limitations` for more information.

 fhirServerEndpoint - **REQUIRED**
    This is the location of your FHIR server.
 You should have noted this down :ref:`here <azure-api-linking-endpoint-take-note>`.